Download This Sample

-- Bodies were quickly buried in ash, resulting to well preserved semi-curled forms.
+- Bodies were quickly buried in ash, resulting in well preserved semi-curled forms.

-- Prior to the 79 A.D. eruption, Vesuvius had not erupted for 295 years.
+- Prior to the 79 A.D. eruption, it’s believed Vesuvius had not erupted for 295 years.

 - The latest eruption occurred on March 17, 1944, at the height of World War II.
 During the two-week-long eruption, soldiers and airmen of the 340th Bomber Group were stationed at the Pompeii Airfield.

-- In order to protect themselves from hot ash and small rocks raining down, guards wore leather jackets and steel pot helmets.
-On March 22, they evacuated Pompeii leaving 88 Allied aircrafts, which were badly damaged when they returned.
-A total of five towns near the base of Mount Vesuvius were destroyed, 22 Italian civilians were killed and more than 12,000 people were displaced.
+- In order to protect themselves from hot ash and rocks raining down, guards wore leather jackets and steel pot helmets.
+On March 22, they evacuated Pompeii leaving 88 Allied aircraft, which were badly damaged upon their return.
+A total of five towns near the base of Mount Vesuvius were destroyed, 22 Italian civilians were killed, and more than 12,000 people were displaced.

-- Since 1944, Mount Vesuvius has been quiet in terms of eruptions but unleashed a number of minor earthquakes.
+- Since 1944, Mount Vesuvius has been quiet in terms of eruptions, but has unleashed a number of minor earthquakes.
 In October 1999, Naples was rocked by a magnitude 3.6 earthquake.

 - In 2016, further excavations on the outskirts of Pompeii revealed more victims of the volcanic eruption.